'It made me feel dirty': Why Ed Sheeran now records every songwriting session

 Ed Sheeran regrets settling a copyright infringement case in 2017.

-The 31-year-old pop star faced a £13,8 million copyright case over his hit single 'Photograph', and Ed was advised to settle the case at the time because the "culture" around copyright cases meant he would probably lose in court.
+The 31-year-old pop star faced a £13.8 million ($24.8m at the time) copyright case over his hit single 'Photograph', and Ed was advised to settle the case at the time because the "culture" around copyright cases meant he would probably lose in court.

 He told 'Newsnight': "I didn't play 'Photograph' for ages after that.
 I just stopped playing it.
 I felt weird about it, it kind of made me feel dirty."